mathjax/MathJax-docs/options/output/index.rst

    See :ref:`specifying-htmlHDW` for more information, and for a tool for computing the values to use for the :attr:`data-mjx-hdw` attributes.

+.. _output-preFilters:
+.. describe:: preFilters: []

+   This specifies a list of functions to run as pre-filters for the output jax.
+Each entry is either a function, or an array consisting of a function followed by a number, which is the priority of the pre-filter (lower priorities run first).
+The functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the ``mjx-container`` DOM node for the math (empty at this point).
+The pre-filters are executed when the output jax is asked to typeset an expression, but before typesetting has occurred.
+The pre-filters can be used to adjust the internal MathML before any output is produced; the math item's :data:`root` property holds the internal structure.

+   See the :ref:`sync-filters` section for examples of pre-filters.

+.. _output-postFilters:
+.. describe:: postFilters: []

+   This specifies a list of functions to run as post-filters for the TeX input jax.
+Each entry is either a function, or an array consisting of a function followed by a number, which is the priority of the pre-filter (lower priorities run first).
+The functions are passed an object with three properties: :data:`math`, giving the :data:`MathItem` being processed, :data:`document` giving the :data:`MathDocument` for the math item, and :data:`data` giving the ``mjx-container`` DOM node for the math.
+The pre-filters are executed when the output jax has completed typesetting the expression into DOM elements, but before other actions involving the DOM tree for the expression (such as adding event handlers, adding speech, inserting it into the page, etc.) have occurred.
+The ``mjx-container`` now holds the DOM tree for the typeset math.

+   See the :ref:`sync-filters` section for examples of post-filters.

 -----